-Count 6-Against All Defendants Administrative Procedure Act, 5 U.S.C. §706(2): Arbitrary and Capricious Agency Action (As to Terminated Grants)
+Count 3-Against All Defendants Administrative Procedure Act, 5 U.S.C. §706(2): Arbitrary and Capricious Agency Action

-- 226. Plaintiffs reallege and incorporate by reference the allegations contained in each of the preceding paragraphs as if fully set forth herein. - 227.
+- 225. Plaintiffs reallege and incorporate by reference the allegations contained in each of the preceding paragraphs as if fully set forth herein. - 226.
 The APA requires a court to "hold unlawful and set aside agency action, findings, and conclusions found to be . . . arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law."
-5 U.S.C. §706(2)(A). - 228.
+5 U.S.C. §706(2)(A). - 227.
 An agency action is arbitrary and capricious if the agency has "relied on factors which Congress has not intended it to consider, entirely failed to consider an important aspect of the problem, offered an explanation for its decision that runs counter to the evidence before the agency, or is so implausible that it could not be ascribed to a difference in view or the product of agency expertise."
 Motor Vehicle Mfrs.
 Ass'n of the U.S., Inc. v.
 State Farm Mut.
 Auto.
 Ins.
 Co., 463 U.S. 29, 43 (1983).
-An agency action is also arbitrary and capricious if, when departing from a prior policy, an agency does not "display awareness that it is changing position" or does not "show that there are good reasons for the new policy."
+An agency action is also arbitrary and capricious if, when departing from a prior policy, an agency does not "display awareness that it is changing position" or does not

+"show that there are good reasons for the new policy."
 FCC v.
-Fox Television Stations, Inc., 556 U.S. 502, 515 (2009). - 229.
-As described above, defendants have terminated the Terminated Grants on the ground that they "no longer effectuate[] agency priorities."
-Defendants have communicated these termination decisions through boilerplate letters, using stock language, that state that each Terminated Grant "no longer effectuates agency priorities" given its perceived connection with certain subject matters (e.g., "DEI" or "gender identity"). - 230.
-Defendants' termination decisions are arbitrary and capricious because their boilerplate letters do not acknowledge-let alone provide "good reasons for"-any official change in agency policy.
+Fox Television Stations, Inc., 556 U.S. 502, 515 (2009).

+- 228. As described above, the Challenged Directives instruct defendants to take adverse action on research projects with a perceived connection to blacklisted subjects. - 229.
+The Challenged Directives are arbitrary and capricious because they do not acknowledge-let alone provide "good reasons for"-any official change in agency "priorities."
 Fox Television Stations, 556 U.S. at 515.
-Indeed, this boilerplate language obfuscates the obvious, actual reason for the terminations: implementation of the President's Executive Orders and other policies.
-Such a patently false explanation does not satisfy the requirement to provides a reasoned basis for agency decisionmaking.

-- 231. Defendants' termination decisions are arbitrary and capricious for the additional reason that have not engaged in reasoned consideration of any individual project before terminating a grant. - 232.
-Defendants' termination decisions are arbitrary and capricious for the additional reason that, in purporting to terminate the Terminated Grants, defendants failed to consider several important aspects of the issues before them, including, at a minimum (1) plaintiffs' reliance interests in the terminated projects, (2) whether those projects could be adjusted, rather than terminated, to comply with defendants' new "priorities" (assuming those new "priorities" were otherwise lawful), (3) whether defendants could have adopted a measure other than across-the-board termination of entire categories of grants to effectuate their new "priorities" (assuming those new "priorities" were otherwise lawful); (4) the harm that terminating the studies would inflict on human test subjects participating in the studies. - 233.
-Defendants' termination decisions are arbitrary and capricious for the additional reason that, they have relied on factors which Congress has not intended them to consider, including considerations in conflict with the PHSA's directives in favor of diversity, equity, and inclusion. - 234.
-Accordingly, plaintiffs are entitled to an order and judgment, and a preliminary and permanent injunction, holding unlawful and setting aside defendants' termination of the Terminated Grants and the staff directives to and within NIH underlying the terminations.
+Indeed, upon information and belief, defendants have deliberately chosen not to expressly acknowledge any changes in agency priorities regarding research into the blacklisted topics. - 230.
+The Challenged Directives are arbitrary and capricious for the additional reason that, in adopting and implementing them, defendants have not engaged in reasoned consideration of any individual project before terminating a grant. - 231.
+The Challenged Directives are arbitrary and capricious for the additional reason that, in adopting and implementing them, defendants failed to consider several important aspects of the issues before them, including, at a minimum, (1) plaintiffs' reliance interests in any announced research opportunities and awarded research grants; (2) whether those projects could be adjusted, rather than terminated, to comply with defendants' new "priorities" (assuming those new "priorities" and their application to existing funding opportunities and awards were otherwise lawful); (3) whether defendants could have adopted a measure other than across-the-board delay of the grant awards process and elimination of entire categories of programs to effectuate their new "priorities" (assuming those new "priorities" and their application to existing funding opportunities and awards were otherwise lawful); and (4) as to ongoing research projects, the harm that eliminating those projects would inflict on human test subjects participating in the studies.

+- 232. The Challenged Directives are arbitrary and capricious for the additional reason that they rely on factors which Congress has not intended defendants to consider, including considerations in conflict with the PHSA's directives in favor of diversity, equity, and inclusion. - 233.
+Accordingly, plaintiffs are entitled to an order and judgment, and to a preliminary and permanent injunction, holding unlawful and setting aside the Challenged Directives and enjoining any action taken to enforce or implement the Challenged Directives.